lydialawli/seakoala.io/docs/projects/vouchers.md

 ## Context

-I was assigned the task to design the web app from scratch which would facilitate the job for other departments such as Customer Service.
+I was assigned the task to **design and code** the web app from scratch which would facilitate the job for other departments such as Customer Service.
 Throughout the design sprint; I collaborated closely with the Business Owner to get all the stakeholders requirements fulfilled.

 ## Stack